DFranck/DFranck/README.md

 - Experienced in package management with Npm

 # 🌱 What's Next in My Learning Journey?
-- Diving into mastering Next framework to provide powerfull app
+- Diving into mastering the Next.js framework to provide powerful applications.

 ---

-I am open to part-time, full-time, or remote opportunities.
+I am open to part-time, full-time in remote opportunities.
 Always curious to learn about innovative projects.
 Don't hesitate to contact me for project ideas or collaboration.